 A server is really just a regular computer.
 The difference is that the server is specifically made to be good at hosting one or more services to other computers on the network.
 A DNS server, for example, could just as well be any regular home PC with an installed program that can reply to incoming DNS queries.

 But most often, servers on the Internet are more expensive high-end varieties of computers that are made to be durable even when powered on indefinitely.
 They have hardware components that are made to be able to handle many queries simultaneously from many different users.
 In addition, they are made to be mounted in special Rack mounts in data centers and as such have different appearances to a normal home computer.
+But you can more or less think of a server as a regular computer made for a specific purpose that it is really good at. |

 A lot of home routers tell the computers on the LAN to send their DNS queries to the home router itself.
 The home router will then either answer directly if it already knows the answer, or it will forward the query to a DNS server on the Internet.